By Randall Parrish in 1907

 Aspects of the Plains about 1840

-The Great Plains as they appeared about 1840 now lie outspread before us.
-To the mass of American citizens living in the Eastern States that territory was then a forbidding desert never to be occupied by man.
-Only to the adventurers of the border, the hardy trappers, the traders traveling to Santa Fe, New Mexico and those few army officers who had already penetrated the miles of prairie, were its great possibilities vaguely apparent.
+The Great Plains, as they appeared about 1840, now lie outspread before us.
+To the mass of American citizens living in the Eastern States, that territory was a forbidding desert never to be occupied by man.
+Only to the adventurers of the border, the hardy trappers, the traders traveling to Santa Fe, New Mexico, and those few army officers who had already penetrated the miles of prairie were its great possibilities vaguely apparent.
 It was yet barren, desolate, and deserted save for its roaming Indian inhabitants.
 Much of it remained unknown except to wandering hunters.
-The long stretch of the Missouri River had been navigated; parties of mountain men had made a passable trail up the Valley of the Platte River; the traders’ caravans had gouged out a road to Santa Fe across prairie and desert; some shanties of logs, and a few stockaded forts, for purposes of Indian trading, were scattered here and there along the larger streams between the Missouri River and the Rocky Mountains, mere pinpricks in that wide expanse.
+The long stretch of the Missouri River had been navigated; parties of mountain men had made a passable trail up the Valley of the Platte River; the traders’ caravans had gouged out a road to Santa Fe across prairie and desert; some shanties of logs, and a few stockaded forts, for purposes of Indian trading, were scattered here and there along the larger streams between the Missouri River and the Rocky Mountains, mere pinpricks in that vast expanse.

-In eastern Kansas and Nebraska a few hardy settlers were already beginning to establish habitations, but these, as yet, scarcely ventured to advance beyond sight of the Missouri River.
-In Texas there were settlements, made possible by a militant advance against Mexico; yet these exercised little if any direct influence over the destinies of the more northern Plains.
-The Government, because of the need of protecting the Santa Fe trade, had established a military post at Fort Leavenworth, Kansas but beyond this, and the above mentioned narrow roads of passage, the Great Plains remained an abode of savagery, yet to be conquered and reclaimed.
-Already those men and women to whom this gigantic task fell were turning their adventurous eyes westward.
+In eastern Kansas and Nebraska, a few hardy settlers were already beginning to establish habitations, but these, as yet, scarcely ventured to advance beyond sight of the Missouri River.
+In Texas, settlements were made possible by a militant advance against Mexico; yet these exercised little if any direct influence over the destinies of the more northern Plains.
+Because of the need to protect the Santa Fe trade, the government established a military post at Fort Leavenworth, Kansas.
+Beyond this, the above-mentioned narrow roads of passage, the Great Plains, remained an abode of savagery, yet to be conquered and reclaimed.
+Those men and women to whom this gigantic task fell were turning their adventurous eyes westward.

 Turning Toward the Northwest and the Southwest